 SELF-GUIDED MUSEUM TOUR

-Schedule a time for your class to come to the museum (or multiple times, depending on number of students).
+Schedule a time for your class to come to the museum (or multiple times, depending on the number of students).
 The class will be able to explore four floors of museum galleries on their own.
-(Time: up to 90 minutes exploring exhibits)
+(Time: up to 90 minutes exploring exhibits).

 RESEARCH COLLECTION TOUR

 Because access to behind-the-scenes (BTS) areas of the museum is currently limited, owing to coronavirus restrictions, we are offering alternatives to our traditional BTS tours.
 All options involve a video introduction to collections at the Biodiversity Institute and Natural History Museum, followed by a virtual tour of research collections from one of our research divisions.
 A question and answer session with division research staff may follow.
 When possible, specimen displays will be available for viewing in the Panorama Gallery.
 These tours can be entirely in-person at the museum, completely virtual, or a combination.
 (Time: 30-45 minutes).

 The museum's student group, the Natural Science Community Organization, or NSCO, plans special events for students such as Science of the Macabre and Sexy Science, and provides opportunities for other special events and interactions with Biodiversity Institute scientists.
-For Fall 2020, meetings will be virtual and are held every other Thursday at 5pm.
+For Spring 2021, meetings will be virtual.
 For more information, contact NSCO.

 Explore our calendar to learn more about our Spring 2021 virtual events!